fallestlaww/WebQuizApplication/README.md

 ## Attention!
 Since this repository contains a backend part of this project, you can not find here any files of frontend part, but you can create your own, I will only be glad for this :)
 This repo includes all the project files, along with Maven files, so that readers have an understanding of what I worked with when creating this project.
-All explanation of this code provided in the code comments for each function and each class.
+All explanation of this code provided in the code comments for each method and each class.

 ## How to work
 To work with this project you must have a Postman, to get and post your data and one of various types of SQL-databases.